 If you were in Joseph’s or Mary’s shoes, would you accept such messianic missions or kingdom assignments?
 As you ponder and reflect, allow me to present five observations from this Christmas story.

-1. God Uses the Unknown and Unsignificant.
+1. God Uses the Unknown and Insignificant.
 Joseph and Mary were nobodies.
-That explains why Matthew took the trouble to list the genealogy in Matt 1:1-17.
-This may mean nothing to us, but to the Jews, these records were important.
+That explains why Matthew took the trouble to list the genealogy in Matthew 1:1-17.
+This may mean nothing to us; but to the Jews, these records were important.
 The only qualification needed to birth the Messiah was the line of Abraham and David.
 Similarly, God uses the unknowns and the insignificants today.
 In Archippus Awakening parlance – Archippuses!
 Nameless ones and yet each known by the Lord.
 Our position in Christ, and nothing else, qualifies us for kingdom assignments, for messianic missions.

 Like Joseph and Mary, the Bible is full of men and women whose lives were messed up as they went about their messianic missions and kingdom assignments.
 This Christmas, as we remember the birth of Jesus, let us not miss the fact that the Messiah was born that He may be messed up for us.
 To save us from our sins, He had to suffer and die on our behalf that we may be redeemed and be set free from the dominion of sin.

 Amidst the feasting and festivities of Christmas, let us not forget that Joseph and Mary were willing to be messed up for the Messiah, that we may receive the greatest gift in Jesus Christ.
+Joseph’s kingdom assignment involved marrying a pregnant teenager.
+And Mary’s would earn her the reputation of the village tramp.
 They literally had a messy Christmas that we may enjoy a merry Christmas.

 Messianic missions can be messy.
 Are you ready for yours?